guilhemmarchand/trackme/docs/configuration.rst

 - Either you use ``allow listing`` features to restrict access to explicit list of indexes
 - Either you use ``block listing`` features to be looking at everything **but** specific items you exclude explicitly (indexes, sourcetypes, hosts and so forth)

-Both approaches are configurable via the TrackMe UI, and both approaches have its advantages and inconvenients:
+Both approaches are configurable via the TrackMe UI, and both approaches have its advantages and disadvantages:

-- Allow listing is the cleaner and more effiscient way but requires that you have a deep knowledge of your environment
+- Allow listing is the cleaner and more efficient way but requires that you have a deep knowledge of your environment
 - Allow listing can lead to be missing things you should have been tracking if not configured properly nor maintained over time
 - Block listing can require more work over time as you need to exclude the bad things you do not want to consider